lucka-me/potori/README.md

 - [x] Re-organize the current code
 - [x] Support nominations from Ingress Prime
 - [x] Save/load data to/from file
-- [ ] Saving/load data to/from Google Drive
+- [ ] Saving/load data to/from Google Drive :bangbang: (Don't know how to upload file at all :confounded:)
 - [x] Fetch data (location) from OPR Brainstorming database

 The mails of nominations from Ingress Prime is localized, so I need samples of mails in every language to find out the keywords used to query the mails and extract information from the body.
 The samples I've collected are saved in [/samples](./samples).